Best Garage Bike Racks

 Other Factors to Consider

 An often overlooked feature to pay attention to is the weight of the bike that you will be storing.
-All those miles of riding may have sculpted a fierce and powerful lower half of your body, but unless you have also been working on your upper body strength- lifting up your bike vertically to hang from a ceiling hook may prove to be particularly difficult for you.
+All those miles of riding may have sculpted a fierce and powerful lower half of your body, but unless you have also been working on your upper body strength- lifting up your bike vertically to hang from a ceiling hook every time you get back to the house may prove to be particularly difficult for you.
 If your bike is heavy, perhaps a floor unit would be a better choice for you.

 Also, take into consideration your skill level when it comes to installation.
 There is no shame in being all thumbs when power drills are concerned.
 That just means that a floor model bike rack unit may be more up your alley rather than the models that require the use of stud finder and power tools.
 Consider your limitations before buying a garage bike rack, because a poorly installed bike rack can do more damage to your bike and the belongings in your garage than not having to install one at all.